Football: Africa Cup Of Nations Qualifying Tables - UrduPoint

 Football: Africa Cup Of Nations Qualifying Tables

-Johannesburg, (APP - UrduPoint / Pakistan Point News - 12th Oct, 2024) Africa Cup of Nations qualifying tables after matches on Friday (played, won, drawn, lost, goals for, goals against, points):
+Johannesburg, (APP - UrduPoint / Pakistan Point News - 13th Oct, 2024) Africa Cup of Nations qualifying tables on Saturday after matchday 3 (played, won, drawn, lost, goals for, goals against, points):

 Group A